bdurand/super_settings/README.md

 [![Continuous Integration](https://github.com/bdurand/super_settings/actions/workflows/continuous_integration.yml/badge.svg)](https://github.com/bdurand/super_settings/actions/workflows/continuous_integration.yml)
 [![Ruby Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/testdouble/standard)

 This gem provides a framework for maintaining runtime application settings.
 Settings are persisted in a database but cached in memory for quick, efficient access.
 The settings are designed so they can be updated dynamically without requiring code deployment or restarting processes.
+The code scales very well and can easily handle very high throughput environments.

 As applications grow, they tend to accumulate many configuration options.
 Often these end up in environment variables, hard coded in YAML files, or sprinkled through various data models as additional columns.
 All of these methods of configuration have their place and are completely appropriate for different purposes (i.e. for storing application secrets, configuration required during application startup, etc.).